Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • The supportive housing proposal is being met with much criticism and what appears to be opposition from local residents.
 Does this mean Kitsilano neighbours do not want to help the homeless??
 Of course they do, but the logistics of placing a twelve story building directly adjacent to a school and park is poor planning.
 The City has rejected the application from a developer for an eleven story building at Broadway and Arbutus and now they are trying to rapidly pass the supportive proposal through, is this a done deal ?
 The residents that would occupy the 150 resident supportive housing building have individual backgrounds, some with complex drug addictions that would require special medical care by trained professionals.
 The City does not guarantee safety for the nearby school and this causes fear and apprehension from the schools parents.
 Children and families should feel safe within their buildings, and in the playground.
 The nearby Delamont Park, a longtime Kits landmark named after the legendary Kits Boys Band leader, Arthur Delamont is a favourite gathering for families and they deserve to feel safe as well.
 The heritage buildings of Kits should remain intact or all will be lost to a maze of concrete.
 So before passing this through, please listen to the community, it’s neighbours, schools, the lasting legacy to the area that many have called home for decades.

-Kits senior asked about 2 years ago
+Kits senior asked almost 4 years ago

 This proposal is very early in the process and there are many opportunities for people to engage.
 You can: